What the OnePlus 8 Pro looks like in ultramarine blue

 This time, it's in the form of supposed marketing renders that reveal the Pro model of the OnePlus 8 might be available in an exclusive blue colour, according to WinFuture.
 Reportedly called "Ultramarine blue,” it's certainly a rich shade that almost looks purple.
 The OnePlus 8 Pro is also expected to come in “onyx black” and “glacial green" colours, while the standard OnePlus 8 might get an “interstellar glow” colour.

-The renders from WinFuture also show off many of the phone's hardware features, like the quadruple-camera setup thought to pack two 48-megapixel cameras (one wide-angle camera with an f/1.78 aperture and ultrawide camera with an f/2.2 aperture), as well as an 8-megapixel telephoto lens (with an f/2.4 aperture) and a 5-megapixel sensor for “additional color data", WinFuture said.
+The renders published by WinFuture also show off many of the phone's hardware feature, such as the quadruple-camera setup that is thought to pack two 48-megapixel cameras (one wide-angle camera with an f/1.78 aperture and ultrawide camera with an f/2.2 aperture), as well as an 8-megapixel telephoto lens (with an f/2.4 aperture) and a 5-megapixel sensor for “additional color data", WinFuture said.

-The OnePlus 8 Pro should feature a 6.78-inch QHD+ display with a 120Hz refresh rate screen, as well.
-Other rumoured features include a Snapdragon 865 5G processor, 30W wireless charging, and 3W reverse wireless charging.
-OnePlus has already confirmed that the OnePlus 8 series is launching 14 April.
-The event will be online, and there will be a livestream so that everyone can follow the action.
+The OnePlus 8 Pro is also expected to feature a 6.78-inch QHD+ display, a 120Hz refresh rate screen, Qualcomm’s Snapdragon 865 5G processor, LPDDR5 RAM, 30W wireless charging, and 3W reverse wireless charging.
+OnePlus has already confirmed that the OnePlus 8 series will be launching on 14 April.
+The event will be online and there will be a livestream so that everyone can follow the action from home.

-You can learn more about the OnePlus 8 Pro and OnePlus 8, including all the leaks and rumours so far, in our round-up here.
+You can learn more about the OnePlus 8 Pro and OnePlus 8 in our rumour round-up here.